teoobodea/hi/README.md

 # hi
 my first repository

-I like 🍣 and 🐶.
+I like 🍣 and 🐶 and 🐱